Teksta versija

 11) to develop an aid programme or ad hoc aid project and to submit it for initial assessment to the Ministry of Finance in accordance with the procedures laid down in the Law on Control of Aid for Commercial Activity;

-(4) The responsible institution has the right to request and receive information from the authorities involved in the management of the European Union funds which is necessary for the implementation of the specific objective and for the performance of other obligations of the responsible institution.
+(4) The responsible institution has the right to request and receive information from the authorities involved in the management of the European Union funds which is necessary for the implementation of the specific aid objective and for the performance of other obligations of the responsible institution.

 Section 12.
 Co-operation Institution, Obligations and Rights Thereof